Ouranosinc/raven-hydro/README.md

 Raven-hydro is a Python-based installer for the hydrologic modelling framework [Raven](https://raven.uwaterloo.ca/).

-- Free software: Apache Software License v2.0
+- Free software: Apache Software License v2.0 and Artistic License v2.0

 ### About

 [Raven](https://raven.uwaterloo.ca) is a hydrological modeling framework that lets hydrologists build hydrological models by combining different hydrological processes together.
 It can also be used to emulate a variety of existing lumped and distributed models.
 Model structure, parameters, initial conditions and forcing files are configured in text files, which Raven parses to build and run hydrological simulations.
-A detailed description about modeling capability of Raven can be found in the [docs](https://raven.uwaterloo.ca/files/v3.8/RavenManual_v3.8.pdf).
+A detailed description about modeling capability of Raven can be found in the [docs](https://raven.uwaterloo.ca/files/v4.1/RavenUsersManual_v4.1.pdf).

 ### Purpose